pprados/patch_langchain_common/README.md

 but this could break compatibility for positional arguments.

-Perhaps it would be feasible to plan a migration for LangChain v1 by modifying the default parameters to make them mandatory during the transition to v1.
+Perhaps it would be feasible to plan a migration for LangChain v1.0 by modifying the default parameters to make them mandatory during the transition to v1.0.
 At that point, we could reintroduce default values.

 # New parsers
 We took advantage of this refactoring to add new parsers:
-- PyMuPDF4LLMLoader / PyMuPDF4LLMParser
 - PDFRouterLoader / PDFRouterParser
 - PDFMultiLoader / PDFMultiParser
+- PyMuPDF4LLMLoader / PyMuPDF4LLMParser
+- DoclingPDFLoader / DoclingPDFParser
+- LlamaIndexPDFLoader / LlamaIndexPDFParser

 We describe them in detail further on.
 They will be included in a second PR, after this one is approved.

 # Normalisation

+The `AzureAIDocumentIntelligenceParser` class introduces the `mode` parameter, which accepts the values `single`, `page`, and `markdown`.
+The `UnstructuredPDFLoader` class introduces the `mode` parameter, which accepts the values `single`, `paged`, and `markdown`.
+Based on this model, we are extending the presence of the mode parameter to most parsers, with the value `single`, `page`, and `markdown`.
+`paged` is declared depreciated.

-The different Loader and BlobParser classes now offer the following parameters:
+The different `Loader` and `BlobParser` classes now offer the following parameters:
 - `file_path` str or Path with the file name.
 - `password` str with the file password, if needed.
-- `mode` to return a single document per file or one document per page (extended with `elements` in the case of Unstructured).
+- `mode` to return a single document per file or one document per page (extended with `elements` in the case of Unstructured or other specific parser).
 - `pages_delimiter` to specify how to join pages (`\f` by default).
 - `extract_images` to enable image extraction (already present in most Loaders/Parsers).
 - `images_to_text` to specify how to handle images (invoking OCR, LLM, etc.).